 Montgomery Bell State Park

-Montgomery Bell State Park is located seven miles east of Dickson in Dickson County.
+Montgomery Bell State Park is seven miles east of Dickson in Dickson County.
 The park was once the center of the iron industry in Middle Tennessee.
 The park’s namesake, Montgomery Bell, formed one of the largest iron industries in Tennessee.
 Iron was once thought to be more valuable than gold and was a very lucrative industry at the time.

 Montgomery Bell State Park is equipped with a conference center that can host up to 500 people.
 The onsite restaurant is open every day and available to cater events.
 Within the center, the inn offers 120 rooms and five suites.
 The park also has eight environmentally-friendly modern cabins available for rent.

-The park’s campground can accommodate 60 ft. campers on most electrical sites.
+The park’s campground can accommodate campers up to 60 feet on most electrical sites.
 The campground has on-site sewer at 40 sites and can accommodate small pop-up campers and large RVs.
 There are 94 campsites available at the park.

 There are many activities to try at the park.
-Most notably, are hiking, biking, golf, and fishing.
+Most notably, they are hiking, biking, golf, and fishing.
 There are nearly 19 miles of trails throughout the park with one that follows the circumference of the park.
 The Par 72, 18-hole golf course is a local treasure.
 The clubhouse, with a snack bar and pro shop, also has a furnished patio that can be reserved for events.
 There are three lakes within Montgomery Bell State Park for fishing and boating.
-Paddle boats, jon boats, canoes and kayaks are available for rent at the park.
+Paddle boats, jon boats, canoes, and kayaks are available for rent at the park.

 Park Trail Maps